Not on display

 - Support: 2020 × 2017 mm

 - Presented anonymously in honour of the artist Bram Bogart 2014

-Rye Summer 1963 is a square abstract painting by the American artist Bram Bogart.
+Rye Summer 1963 is a square abstract painting by the Dutch born Belgian artist Bram Bogart.
 Almost entirely yellow, it is composed of one thick horizontal stroke along the top of the painting and four vertical strokes beneath.
 The four vertical lines, in slightly different shades of yellow, are thickly applied, as if a large amount of paint was deposited and pushed up and down the canvas with a palette knife.
 In the gap between the two left-hand lines an area of red is visible; a thinner, white impasto line appears above the centre-right line; as do small areas of green and brown between and below the two central lines.

 Rye Summer is typical of the thickly applied impasto painting and bright colours for which Bogart is most well-known.
 These characteristics first began to dominate his practice in the early 1960s following his move to Brussels and his shift to working with the canvas flat on the floor.
 After his move to Brussels in 1961, Bogart acknowledged that his use of paint became different, his colours more intense and the paint thicker.
 He used wider brushes and each stroke of paint revealed the broad brush that applied it.
 The composition is predominantly yellow and this, plus the title and the implied horizon dividing the work, suggests the vivid yellow and visible brushstrokes that characterise the images of ripe cornfields by Vincent van Gogh (1853–1890), one of Bogart’s most important and enduring influences.